Moortown motorcyclist killed in collision had ‘big broad smile’ | We Are Tyrone

-A TYRONE motorcyclist tragically killed in a road traffic collision in the Toomebridge area will be remembered for his ‘big broad smile’, mourners at his funeral heard.
+A MOTORCYCLIST tragically killed in a road traffic collision in the Toomebridge area will be remembered for his ‘big broad smile’, mourners at his funeral heard.

 Moortown man, Ciaran Hurl (26), died after the motorcycle he was riding collided with a lorry shortly before 6am on Thursday, August 17.